-It is also a must-have for all those undertaking the Level 2 Children and Young People’s Apprenticeship.
+It is a must-have for those completing the Level 2 Children and Young People’s apprenticeship.

 Mandatory units include:

 - Introduction to communication in health, social care or children’s and young people’s settings

 - Introduction to personal development in health, social care or children’s and young people’s settings

 - Introduction to equality and inclusion in health, social care or children’s and young people’s settings

 - Child and young person development